Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: TextRAG Implementations

-\ragas \cite{es-etal-2024-ragas} is a RAG evaluation framework developed for the automatic evaluation of retrieval-augmented generation--the task of producing long-form, citation attriburted responses to a user query. \ragas consists of three main components: Faithfulness, Answer Relevance, and Context Relevance.
+\ragas \cite{es-etal-2024-ragas} is a RAG evaluation framework developed for the automatic evaluation of retrieval-augmented generation---the task of producing long-form, citation-attributed responses to a user query. \ragas consists of three main components: Faithfulness, Answer Relevance, and Context Relevance.

-\paragraph{Faithfulness} evaluates ``statements" from a prediction against the context used in generation.
+\paragraph{Faithfulness} evaluates statements from a prediction against the context used in generation.
 We interpret these statements as subclaims to resolve the factuality issues of \argue and \acle.
 Additionally, like Citation Quality from \acle, this experiences the same issue of computational infeasibility in multi-source inference.
-However, unlike \acle, this is not designed such that it is necessary to perform inference on multiple sources.
-We modify this to verify one subclaim in one video at a time, thus becoming similar to our \claimscore Collection Precision, but only using the videos used in generation and not all relevant videos.
+However, unlike \acle, Faithfulness is not designed such that it is necessary to perform inference on multiple sources.
+We modify this to verify one subclaim in one document at a time, but only using the videos used in generation and not all relevant videos.
+We use the same scoring function as \claimprec/\citeprec.

-\paragraph{Answer Relevance} evaluates the embedding similarity between the query used during prediction and an LLM generated query based on the prediction.
-This metric remains unchanged from \citet{es-etal-2024-ragas} because the generation and comparison of potential queries is text-based no matter the information source modality.
+\paragraph{Answer Relevance} evaluates the embedding similarity between the query used during prediction and an LLM-generated query based on the prediction.
+This metric remains unchanged from \citet{es-etal-2024-ragas} because the generation and comparison of potential queries is text-based regardless of the information source modality.
+We compute this as the cosine similarity between the embeddings of the predicted and actual queries, using the Qwen3 Embedding model \cite{zhang2025qwen3embeddingadvancingtext}.

 \paragraph{Context Relevance} extracts sentences from the context based on the query and computes relevance as $\frac{\text{num extracted sentences}}{\text{total number of sentences}}$.
 We attempt to implement this with a VLM, extracting all information relevant to the query (numerator) and extracting all information from the video (denominator).
 However, extracting all information from the video is challenging, as the number of potential claims is near infinite.
 We instead elicit a detailed summary from a VLM for the denominator.
+We extract information related to the query with \autoref{prompt:ragas_context_relevance_num} (numerator) and detailed video information with \autoref{prompt:ragas_context_relevance_denom} (denominator).